 This theory focuses on the factors that influence individuals and businesses to comply with tax regulations.
 It includes economic factors, such as perceived benefits from taxes, and psychological factors, such as trust in government and fear of sanctions.
 PAYE has high compliance due to employer-managed deductions, but compliance in other IGR categories can be improved by fostering trust in tax authorities.
 For instance, Ondo State's digitalization of tax systems and transparency initiatives align with tax compliance theory, potentially increasing voluntary compliance among informal sector participants and small business owners who might otherwise evade taxes.
-Allingham and Sandmo (2019) pioneered the study of economic deterrents to tax evasion, while Alm and Torgler (2016) explored trust in government and its impact on tax compliance, which is relevant to Ondo State's efforts to improve IGR collection.
+Allingham and Sandmo (2019) pioneered the study of economic deterrents to tax compliance, which is relevant to Ondo State's efforts to improve IGR collection.